soberman/ARSLineProgress/README.md

 ## Customization
 You can customize progressHUD through the `ARSLineProgressConfiguration` structure, that offers you a wide range of customization.
 Any changes are going to be visible only if you have set them before showing preloader, otherwise they are going to be visible during your next show of preloader.

-Once you changed your mind and you want to restore ARSLineProgressConfiguration to its default parameters - use `static func restoreDefaults()` method.
+Once you have changed your mind and you want to restore `ARSLineProgressConfiguration` to its default parameters - use `static func restoreDefaults()` method.

 ## Other
 ARSLineProgress automatically responds to orientation changes, so it always going to be centered on the screen.